Understanding why you can't hear your doorbell ring inside your house

 To find the wiring diagram you need for your home chime(s), click here.

-Chime Kit Compatibility
+Check your Chime Kit compatibility

 Ring doorbells are compatible with many different chime kits.
 To see a complete list of compatible chimes, please select the model of doorbell that you have below:

-Hardwired Doorbells without Batteries
+Issues with Hardwired Doorbells without batteries

 Hardwired doorbells without battery packs operate completely from your home power source.
 If you can’t hear your doorbell inside your house and your doorbell is hardwired, it’s most likely a wiring or power issue if you have set up the device in the Ring app.